5 things to improve your customer feedback response rate

 - One step at a time – Imagine taking massive actions on customer feedback reports generated after a lot of “research”.
 The research approach is time-consuming and makes it difficult to analyse the impact quickly and in case you observe a negative impact of your actions, the changes are so massive, backtracking on them is near impossible.
 The idea is to make small incremental changes based on the insights from your customer feedback and measure their impact before making bigger decisions.
 This helps to revert your changes easily if required.
 These small changes accumulate over time and create a positive impact on your customer loyalty.
 A right technology solution such as CustomerGauge helps you automate your system to gain insights real time and deliver good customer experience consistently.
 Click here to schedule a demo.

 Some best practices

-- Set the expectation in the beginning – Tell customers its a shart survey which will take under 3 minutes to answer
+- Set the expectation in the beginning – Tell customers that it’s a short survey which will take less than 3 minutes to answer.

 - Don’t be a pain in the ass – Survey your customers too much and they are bound to ignore you.